 I’m involved in a Supreme Court case and can’t afford the court fees.
 What can I do?

-If you can’t afford to pay fees in the Supreme Court, you can apply to the court for an “Order to Waive Fees.”
+If you can’t afford to pay the fees in BC Supreme Court, you can apply for an order to waive fees.
 This order allows you to file court documents and go to hearings without paying court-filing fees.
+Note that it doesn’t cover all costs, like lawyers’ fees and the costs of ordering court transcripts.

 Helpful resources